-Eurolife is a network of nine prestigious academic institutions across Europe that facilitates collaborative research, joint postgraduate training and education, the exchange of researchers, research and master students and the building of joint research projects.
+Eurolife is a network of nine prestigious academic institutions and European centres with world-wide research excellence reputation in Biomedicine and Medicine across Europe.
+Eurolife promotes and facilitates collaborative research, joint postgraduate training and education, the exchange of researchers and students and the building of joint research projects.

 With historic, strategic and geographic links, their medical research communities provide unique opportunities for collaborative research and training.

 In year 2020, the Eurolife consortium was awarded the Erasmus+ Strategic Partnership grant towards a join transnational project called DATAETHICS, which aims at updating the conceptual and ethical considerations that arise from Biomedical Big Data (BBD) collection and use.
 DATAETHICS will be implemented over three years by the Eurolife consortium.
 More on the project, please read HERE.

 - Nine world class research institutions, with enormous depth and breadth of biomedical research expertise.
 Together, the Eurolife institutions have more than 100,000 students each year, employ about 10,000 academics and researchers, and have a combined operating budget that exceeds €2,4 billion

 - Over 85 Nobel Prize have studied or worked at Eurolife universities

 - Comprehensive research support, with a sound understanding of EU funding mechanisms

 - More than 90 FP7 and H2020 research projects with at least 2 Eurolife institutions have been awarded from 2007